ApryseSDK/pdftron-uwp-samples/README.md

 |[PDFCompare](./PDFCompare)| Compare 2 PDF documents by highlighting the Text or/and Visual differences
 |[PDFViewerBarcode](./PDFViewerBarcode)| Generate and Stamp barcode/QR code in PDF files
 |[PDFViewerControl](./PDFViewerControl)| Demonstrate how to implement ViewerControl on UWP application
+|[PDFViewerReflow](./PDFViewerReflow)| Demonstrate how to implement ReflowControl on UWP application
 |[PDFViewerUWPDemo](./PDFViewerUWPDemo)| Viewer integration using PDFViewCtrl and Annotation Tool Bar

 ## Contributing